-Phone: (312) 413-2183 Email: drc@uic.edu 1070 Student Services Building (SSB) http://drc.uic.edu/
+Phone: (312) 413-2183 Email: drc@uic.edu

 COUNSELING CENTER

 The Counseling Center offers assessment and counseling (individuals, couples, and group) and psychiatric services for students' personal, career, academic, and other concerns.
 Consultation, crisis management, and referrals are also provided.
 Workshops are conducted on topics such as assertiveness, choosing a major, diversity issues, personal style differences in communication, stress management, and other topics by request.